laila910/User_Book_Movies_App/Readme.md

   6. Run `composer install`
   6. Run `php artisan key:generate`
   7. Run `php artisan migrate`
-  9. Run `php artisan serve` and start Manage products & pharmacies in Product App in laravel, some views for testing and some for complete functionality  :)
+  9. Run `php artisan serve` and start Manage users & movies in movie App in laravel, some views for testing and some for complete functionality  :)

 # In angular follow default steps :))))